daraghwalshe/Java-Data-Structures/README.md

 > all users have logged off the network.
 > As the list is traversed each user is asked if they want to log off.
 > The answer to this question is a random YES or NO. Eventually all user are logged off
-> the network and the loop should ends.
+> the network and the loop should end.
-> Your system outputs to screen each time a user logs on and when a user logs off.
+> The system outputs to screen each time a user logs on and when a user logs off.